inseven/reconnect/README.md

 ## Usage

-You probably don't want to try to use PsiMac right now unless you're looking to contribute to the project—functionality is currently incredibly limited.
+You probably don't want to try to use Reconnect right now unless you're looking to contribute to the project—functionality is currently incredibly limited.
 If you're looking to connect to a Psion on macOS today, [plptools](https://github.com/rrthomas/plptools/) provides command line utilities for SIS file installation and FTP-like functionality.

 ## Status